- For each object:

 - Use any single char delimiters to separate data about a single object.
 The required delimiter can be specified in the training parameters.
 Tabs are used as the default separator.

-- Use the feature types that are specified in the column descriptions.
+- Use the feature types that are specified in the columns description.

 - List features in the same order for all the objects.